yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix.md

 \end{bmatrix}
 $$

-Finding adjoint of a matrix is the same as applying a linear transformation which brings the coordinates of $i$ and $j$ to a square of area equal to the determinant of that matrix.
+Finding adjoint of a matrix is same as applying a linear transformation which brings the coordinates of $i$ and $j$ to a square of area equal to the determinant of that matrix.

 ## Covariance Matrix